Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Introduction

 \section{Introduction}

-Because of patient heterogeneity in response to various aspects of treatment, the paradigm of biomedical and health policy research is shifting from the ``one-size-fits-all'' treatment approach to precision medicine \citep{hamburg2010path}.
-Toward that end, an important step is to understand how treatment effect varies across patient characteristics, known as heterogeneity of treatment effect (HTE) \citep{rothwell2005subgroup,rothwell2005subgroups}.
-Randomized trials (RTs) are the gold standard method for treatment effect evaluation, because randomization of treatment ensures that treatment groups are comparable, and biases are minimized to the extent possible.
-However, due to eligibility criteria for recruiting patients, the trial sample is often limited in patient diversity, which renders the trial under-powered to estimate the HTE.
-On the other hand, big real-world (RW) data are increasingly available for research purposes, such as electronic health records, claims databases, and disease registries, that have much broader demographic and diversity compared to RT cohorts.
-Recently, several national organizations \citep{norris2010selecting} and regulatory agencies \citep{sherman2016real} have advocated using RW data to have a faster and less costly drug discovery process.
-Indeed, big data provide unprecedented opportunities for new scientific discovery; however, they also present challenges such as confounding due to lack of randomization.
+Precision medicine \citep{hamburg2010path}, which aims at customizing medical treatments to individual patient characteristics, has recently received lots of attention.
+A critical step toward precision medicine is to characterize the heterogeneity of treatment effect (HTE; \citealp{rothwell2005subgroup,rothwell2005subgroups}) entailing how patient characteristics are related to treatment effect.
+Randomized trials (RTs) are the gold-standard method for treatment effect evaluation because randomization of treatment ensures that treatment groups are comparable and biases are minimized to the extent possible.
+However, due to high costs and eligibility criteria for recruiting patients, the trial sample is often small and limited in the patient diversity, which renders the trial underpowered to estimate the HTE and unable to estimate the HTE for specific patient characteristics.
+On the other hand, extensive real-world (RW) data are increasingly available for research purposes, such as electronic health records, claims databases, and disease registries, with much larger sample sizes and broader demographic and diversity than RT cohorts.
+Several national organizations \citep{norris2010selecting} and regulatory agencies \citep{sherman2016real} have recently advocated using RW data to have a faster and less costly drug discovery process.
+Indeed, big data provide unprecedented opportunities for new scientific discovery; however, they also present challenges with possible incomparability with RT data due to selection bias, unmeasured confounding, lack of concurrency, data quality, outcome validity, etc \citep{us2019rareD}.